 - Gears: Shimano 7-speed External Derailleur

-- Brakes: Front and rear handbrakes
+- Brakes: Front side-pull and rear coaster

 With comfort, ease, and style at the forefront of their design, sixthreezero bikes are suited for a vast range of riders.